EemanAbbasi/Breast_Cancer_ML/README.md

 - **AdaBoost Accuracy:** The AdaBoost model achieves an accuracy of around `X.XX` (replace with your score) on the test set.
 - **Feature Importance:** Visualization shows which features contribute the most to classification.
 - **PCA:** The dataset is visualized in 2D space using PCA, allowing for exploratory data analysis.

----

-Feel free to modify the content as per your specific project details!